 These extras are designed to be subtle and not interfere with the look and feel of the core interface.
 The rest of the app roster is made up of Google’s app suite.

 All of these core apps are built using Google’s Material Design style, introduced in 2014 with Android 5.0.
 You get a consistent look across almost all the apps in an Android One phone.
+Of course, as with most Android handsets you're free to download additional apps from the Google Play Store.

-Android One vs. Pixel UI vs. Android Go
+Android One vs Pixel UI vs Android Go

 Want to dig a little deeper?
 Android One is a mostly-unadulterated version of Android, but it’s not the only one Google produces.